Marrakech International Film Festival: History

 The International Film Festival of Marrakech was created in 2001.
 The initiative came from King Mohammed VI of Morocco, advised notably by French film producer Daniel Toscan du Plantier.

 From the outset, the Marrakech International Film Festival was envisioned as an open platform for showcasing works from around the world, fostering cultural dialogue, and celebrating the art of cinema.
 Other objectives included supporting the development of the film industry in Morocco and promoting a positive image of the country internationally.

 To provide an institutional framework for the event, King Mohammed VI established the Marrakech International Film Festival Foundation ahead of the festival's second edition in 2002, appointing Prince Moulay Rachid as its president.

 Daniel Toscan du Plantier, who initially co-organized and led the festival, died in February 2003 from a heart attack at the age of 61.
 Following his death, his widow, Mélita Toscan du Plantier, who had previously served as director of external relations and protocol for the first two editions, was appointed director of the festival.

 In 2004, the Marrakech International Film Festival Foundation revised its statutes and restructured the event's organization.
-Permanent offices were established in Marrakech to provide a year-round base for the festival’s activities.
+Permanent offices were established in Marrakesh to provide a year-round base for the festival's activities.
 Two new vice-presidents were appointed: Nour-Eddine Saïl, Director General of the Centre cinématographique marocain, and Faïçal Laraïchi, President and CEO of the Société nationale de radiodiffusion et de télévision (SNRT).
 That same year, the co-organization of the festival was entrusted to the event agency Le Public Système Cinéma (part of the Hopscotch Groupe), represented by its president Lionel Chouchan and director general Bruno Barde.
 This collaboration between the Foundation and Le Public Système Cinéma remains the organizational model of the festival today.

 In 2018, the Festival foundation launched the Atlas Workshops, to support emerging young Moroccan, Arab, and African filmmakers.

 In 2023, the festival emphasized global diversity and showcased a special tribute to Moroccan cinema following the tragic earthquake that affected the region.